Please wear a mask on campus regardless of your vaccination status.

 International students whose first language is not English may be required to take a standardized English for academic purposes language proficiency test as part of their I-20 application for an F-1 visa status.
-These tests include TOEFL iBT, IELTS, and MELAB.
+These tests include TOEFL iBT, IELTS, MET and Pearson PTE.
 Scores from these tests must be submitted to the College directly from the testing provider.
-The Director of ESL is responsible for setting cut scores for course enrollment purposes.
+The ESL Program Specialist is responsible for setting cut scores for course enrollment purposes.

 Scores from English for academic purposes tests are not adequate for making E, M, or R placement decisions.
 Therefore, international students who are eligible for enrollment at the College, must take E, M, and R placement testing at LMC and/or submit college readiness standardized test scores as indicated herein prior to the beginning of the term in which they wish to begin studies.

 For best score results, students should become familiar with the test format and question types prior to taking placement tests.
 Test preparation materials are available at no cost through the following test developer websites:

 - Other review recommendations are available from the LMC Testing Center.